 Common Name: Whitedaisy Tidytips

-Layia glandulosa is a Annual up to 0.30 metres tall.
+Layia glandulosa is an annual plant that can grow up to 0.30 metres tall.

 Western N. America - Washington to California, east to New Mexico.